ibeliuha/log-replication-service/README.md

 Asynchronous message replication web service
 > Message format to publish is defined at `app/models/item.Item`

+> For now secondaries depends on master and if master restart secondaries need to be restarted as well.\
+> This problem is to be solved in next version

 ### Supported features:
 * configuration of response delay timer
 * setting any number of secondary server replicas using only configuration parameters